openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/AWS_instructions.md

  <img src="images/AWS_image_1.png">
 </p>

--	Choose one of the C5 instances –these are optimized for inference.
+-	Choose one of the C5 instances – these are optimized for inference.
 The larger the instance,the faster the inference

 <p align="center">
 <img src="images/AWS_image_2.png">